How do you usually estimate the effectiveness of your marketing efforts? And how do you define which tactic supports your sales the most?

 - Website loading performance

-You can learn more about them in our article about key SEO KPIs in 2021.
+You can learn more about them in our article about key SEO KPIs.

 Important to understand that each of these metrics plays a significant role when it comes to converting users.